Biplo12/Biplo12/readme.md

 ## <b> About Me</b>

-- A passionate Self-taught Front-end developer.
-With a strong interest in Blockchain, Web3 and backend development
+- A passionate Self-taught Full Stack Engineer.
+With a strong interest in Blockchain and Web3
 - I’m currently learning T3 Stack and Solidity
-- Currently working in a startup as a Frontend Developer

 <br>